 Many of the better courses will provide job assistance after graduating.
 This is useful because you can take advantage of the network that the school has and possibly land a job in your desired location.

 Generally it is better to have a course that offers more hours.
 The best would be 120 hours (typically 100 instruction and 20 hours of practicum).
 However this is not required for everyone and the hours you choose depend on your goals and what you want to do with your certificate.
 Both my wife and I did not take courses that offered 120 hours but we have been able to work in multiple academies and for online companies just fine.

 When choosing a TESOL program it can be viewed as an investment.
 Sometimes we hear about really cheap TESOL courses on discount sites for $59 or $90 with a really low amount of hours.
 More times than not these courses may not provide any practicum, job placement assistance or accreditation.
 Granted these courses will provide you with some benefit, but will they really be able to provide you with the skills and guidance you will need to be prepared to teach in a real classroom?
 Or will they provide you with assistance after you get your certificate to find a job?

 This is huge.
 If the course that you are looking at is not accredited or internationally recognized it will do you little good when you are looking to find work.
 You will want to do your research to make sure that the organization providing the course is accredited by a respected independent body or that it is affiliated with a reputable university.

 We hope that this information has been helpful to those who are weighing their options with deciding on a course.
-We are excited to be able to soon offer a TESOL course that we believe in with an organization that we have partnered with in the near future so that hopefully more can achieve their goal of serving in another country.
-If you have any questions about this article feel free to send us an email at [email protected]
+We are excited to be able to offer a TESOL course that we believe in with an organization that we have partnered with so that hopefully more can achieve their goal of serving in another country.
+You can click here to learn more about our Online TESOL Course.
+If you have any questions about this article or the course feel free to send us an email at [email protected]